 Table of contents

-Section Two: Familiarity, Entertainment, and Role-switching
+Section Two: Familiarity, Entertainment, and the Roles of Diplomatic Actors

 5: Wondrous Welcome: Materiality and the Senses in Diplomatic Hospitality in Sixteenth-century Genoa.
 Giulia Galastro (University of Cambridge)

 6: Sincerity, Sterility, Scandal: Eroticizing Diplomacy in Early Seventeenth-century Opera Librettos at the French Embassy in Rome.
 Katharina Piechocki (Harvard University)

 7: ‘Minister-like Cleverness, Understanding and Influence on Affairs’: Ambassadresses in Everyday Business and Courtly Ceremonies at the Turn of the Eighteenth Century.
 Florian Kühnel (Humboldt Universität zu Berlin)